-Based on the conditions encountered at the exploratory boring locations, some zones of very moist soils may be encountered at or near the base of the recommended overexcavation.
-Stabilization of the exposed overexcavation subgrade soils may be necessary.
+Based on the conditions encountered at the exploratory boring locations, very moist soils will be encountered at or near the base of the recommended overexcavation.
+Stabilization of the exposed overexcavation subgrade soils will likely be necessary.
 Scarification and air drying of these materials may be sufficient to obtain a stable subgrade.
 However, if highly unstable soils are identified, and if the construction schedule does not allow for delays associated with drying, mechanical stabilization, usually consisting of coarse crushed stone or geotextile, could be necessary.
 In this event, the geotechnical engineer should be contacted for supplementary recommendations.
 Typically, an unstable subgrade can be stabilized using a suitable geotextile fabric, such as Mirafi RS580I, and/or a 12- to 18-inch-thick layer of coarse (2 to 4-inch particle size) crushed stone.
 Asphalt and concrete debris resultant from demolition could be crushed to 2 to 4-inch particle size and used as a subgrade stabilization material.
 Other options, including lime or cement treatment are also available.
-Typically, an unstable subgrade may be stabilized by treating the upper 12 to 18± inches of subgrade material with cement to a concentration of 5 percent (by dry weight of soil).
+Typically, an unstable subgrade may be stabilized by treating the upper 12 to $18\pm$ inches of subgrade material with cement to concentrations between 5 to 7 percent (by dry weight of soil).

 After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture conditioned or air dried to achieve a moisture content of 3 to 5 percent above optimum moisture content.
 The subgrade soils should then be recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
 The building pad areas may then be raised to grade with previously excavated soils or imported, structural fill.
-If practical, it is recommended that the on-site CMB resultant from demolition be placed immediately beneath the finish pad subgrade elevations.
+However, it is recommended that the upper 24 inches of the building pad subgrade soils consist of very low to non-expansive soil.
+The 2-foot-thick layer of very low to non-expansive soil should consist of either the on-site CMB resultant from demolition, cement-treated or lime-treated on-site soils, or non-expansive granular imported, structural fill.